kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Example: Context Protocols

-The Model Context Protocol (MCP) lets systems share data safely.
+The Model Context Protocol (MCP) lets systems share data safely
-It defines how the model retrieves just what it needs — no scraping or manual connection.
+It defines how the model retrieves just what it needs — no scraping or manual connection
 It is the "plumbing" layer for modular AI

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.